For my 26th birthday, I took myself to Belize for a short 4-day trip after finding a $300 return ticket on a whim.

 Have a beer on the water.

 If snorkeling or diving isn’t your jam, and you’d rather just take in a beer and enjoy the scenery, Palapa Bar & Grill is a great place to enjoy a beer over the water and relax.
-You can imagine you’re in your own private overwater bungalow for a fraction of the cost!

 They also have a bunch of floating inner tubes at the back of the bar, where you can float with a beer and enjoy the sunshine.

-Part of that is because they’re the thickest bottles I’ve ever drank out of.
-Seriously, they’re practically weaponized.
 Each presumptive “bottle” is probably actually half glass, half beer.
 Still, when in Belize, you gotta at least try a Belikin!

 Take a spin on a bike.

-If the weather’s nice and you fancy a spin on a bike, you can rent a bike from Joe’s for the day for $15, which is a fun way to see more of San Pedro!
+If the weather’s nice and you fancy a spin on a bike, you can rent a bike from Joe’s for the day for about $15, which is a fun way to see more of San Pedro!

 The town of San Pedro is small and pretty walkable, and you really get to see just how small it is on a bike!